 Timberland boots are an American classic that have been embraced as both a fashion statement and workwear necessity.
 But no matter why you wear them, it's likely that you'll eventually have to clean them.
 This usually calls for shoe-specific cleaning lotions or sprays.
-However, if you find yourself in a dirty shoes bind but are lacking these supplies, there are many basic household materials that can also get the job done.
+However, if you find yourself in a dirty shoes bind but are lacking these supplies, you don't need a specific cleaner for Timberland boots: there are many basic household materials that can also get the job done.

 Things You'll Need